 In order to assist residents with the academic challenges of college, University Housing collaborates with various academic departments to offer faculty-student interaction outside the classroom.
-We also partner with various university departments to bring academic, career development and student success workshops to the residence halls.
+University Housing partners with various university departments to bring academic, career development and student success workshops to the residence halls.
 For first year students, First Year Residential Experience (FYRE) Mentors provide an academic peer resource to help manage stressful times.

 First Year Residential Experience (FYRE)

 The FYRE program was developed in response to student requests for a program that would help them develop skills to succeed in college and to get better connected to the Georgia State University community.
 In the FYRE program, students develop a strong foundation for academic success and the connections to effectively navigate their undergraduate career, ensuring that they are successful inside and outside of the classroom.
 The FYRE program gives students the independence they need in order to grow as students, paired with access to appropriate support systems whenever they need it.

 The FYRE program allows first year students to: